chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 </p>

 <p>
 My recent research effort has primarily explored <b>critical reflection and sustainable action within design practices</b>.
 I have investigated open-source tools and methods to develop interfaces in both the form of tangible devices and GUIs .
-The aim of these explorations is to push the boundaries of current practices, finding innovative solutions to enhance the full potential of each design project, while <b>considering its long-term impact</b>.
+The aim of these explorations is to push the boundaries of current practices, finding solutions to enhance the full potential of each design project, while <b>considering its long-term impact</b>.
 </p>